Dried corn on the cob without salt, butter, or other additives is a healthy dietary addition.

 Can Parrots Eat Frozen Corn?

-Frozen corn is a good solution if you want to stock up on corn on the cob for your parrot.
+Frozen corn is a good solution if you want to stock up on corn on the cob for a parrot.
 Freezing the corn ensures that it’ll remain fresh ahead of feeding and won’t lose flavor or nutrients.

 Before placing it in a parrot’s cage, thoroughly defrost the corn.